Work samples

 Water Footprint

-This sculpture references water consumption required to sustain a staple crop.
-It is a response to a trip to Mali where I met with the women of the YAGTU co-op.
-Access to irrigation allows them to grow shallots that return profit to pay for their families’ educational and medical needs.
-Water Footprint brings awareness about potable water depletion.
-A steel plate, cast-iron shallots and an inflatable vinyl oval filled with water, reference the volume of water used to produce shallots, a valuable foodstuff in the Dogon villages.
-Condensation and evaporation take place within the inflated form, giving Water Footprint a life of its own.
+This sculpture is inspired by shallots, a staple crop for the women of YAGTU Co-op.
+Access to irrigation allows them to grow shallots, which return profit to pay for their families’ educational and medical needs.
+Composed of a steel plate, cast-iron shallots and an inflatable vinyl oval filled with water, Water Footprint references the volume of water used to produce shallots, a valuable foodstuff in the Dogon villages.
+Condensation and evaporation take place within the inflated form, giving the piece a life of its own. -

 Water Footprint (Detail)